 VIRTUAL Library Skills Academy

+As of 2021, the Library Skills Academy has been reworked into an online format.
+The program now consists of 8 90-minute live webinars taking place over the course of 8 consecutive weeks.
 The program remains open to individuals already working in libraries, or people interested in working in libraries.
-To receive a certificate of completion, the participant must complete the entire nine hour program.
+To receive a certificate of completion, the participant must complete the entire nine-hour program.
+Please note this program will be rebooted in Fall 2022 and is not currently being offered.

-Have you recently attended a SSL program that qualifies for CTLE credit?
-Please fill out a transcript request and scan and email it to firstname.lastname@example.org to ensure you receive CTLE credit.
-If the NYLA office does not receive your transcrit request you will not receive CTLE credit for the workshops you have attended.
+If you attended a program that qualifies for CTLE Credit: Please fill out a transcript request and scan and email it to firstname.lastname@example.org to ensure you receive CTLE credit.
+If the NYLA office does not receive your transcript request you will not receive CTLE credit for the workshops you have attended.
+These CTLE credits will also appear in your NYLA Account under "Personal Details" and then under the "CE Transcript" section.

 Submitting Proposals to Conduct Professional Development Workshops

-NYLA accepts proposals from subject-area experts who wish to conduct workshops at our Annual Conference or our Regional Institutes.
+NYLA accepts proposals from subject-area experts who wish to conduct workshops at our Annual Conference or Professional Development Webinars throughout the year.
 More information is available on our workshop proposal page.

 State Education Requirements